wangqc192/PODGen/data/mp_20/README.md

 # MP-20

+** This dataset was collected by Tian Xie et al., and the original link is: [Original Source](https://github.com/txie-93/cdvae/tree/main/data/mp_20)

 MP-20 contains 45231 general inorganic materials that differ in both structure and composition.
 There are 89 elements and the materials have 1 - 20 atoms in the unit cells.
 MP-20 includes most experimentally known materials with no more than 20 atoms in unit cell.

 ## What is in the dataset